Age Isn't Everything: Is the ChondroFiller Injection Suitable for Older Adults?

 Conclusion

 Age is only one part of the picture.
 What truly matters is the health of the joint, overall condition and personal goals for mobility and comfort.
-At the London Cartilage Clinic, Professor Paul Lee provides individual assessment and clear, realistic guidance.
+At the London Cartilage Clinic, Professor Paul Lee provides individual assessment and clear, realistic guidance on whether the ChondroFiller injection may be appropriate.
 For any medical concern or treatment enquiry, please consult a qualified healthcare professional.

 References